andrew-johnson-4/so_many_words/README.md

 [![Crates.IO](https://img.shields.io/crates/v/so_many_words.svg)](https://crates.rs/crates/so_many_words)

 This writes a lot of words, not so much for reading.
+Maybe this could eventually be useful for directed automatic translation.

 ## Contribution
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in so_many_words by you,